Inmate who escaped Ottawa County jail found four days later having a beer at Chili's

 Since Chance's escape, the jail has built new cage doors for the intake cells and installed a button cover over the north door button in the control tower, Dean said.

-Jailers recently received a pay raise, Dean said, amounting to $2,400 a month plus county benefits, but dedicated workers are few and far between.
-Many new hires have failed to show up for their first day of work, or vanish a couple of days after they start with no notice.
+Jailers recently received a raise, with pay now at $2,400 a month plus county benefits, but dedicated workers are few and far between, he said.
+Many new hires have failed to show up for their first day of work or vanish a couple of days after they start with no notice.

 A new jailer school begins Jan.
 3.